tr?id=&ev=PageView&noscript=

 Your first stop is the small city of Latrobe, where Fred Rogers—the television host who spoke to children with care, respect, and kindness—was born in 1928.
 You’ll notice that Latrobe knows its history well: The street signs are emblazoned with trolleys and a city entrance sign reads “Welcome to the neighborhood.”

 After exploring the town and admiring the charming neighborhoods of the city, you can even drive by the house where Fred Rogers grew into the man that became Mister Rogers.
-Note, however, that the stately house at 737 Weldon Street is a private residence that is not open to the public.
+Note, however, that the stately house at 737 Weldon St. is a private residence that is not open to the public.

-Also in Latrobe, visit a Mister Rogers statue at James H. Rogers Park—the park is named after Fred Rogers’ father, who was active in the community.
+Also in Latrobe, visit a Mister Rogers statue at James H. Rogers Park — the park is named after Fred Rogers’ father, who was active in the community.
 The likeness of Mister Rogers sits on a bench, so you can take a seat next to him.

 And finally, you can visit Mister Rogers and his family’s final resting place.
 Mister Rogers died in 2003 and was buried in his hometown at Latrobe’s Unity Cemetery, one of the oldest cemeteries in the country.
 The family mausoleum can be found toward the back of the ceremony and is emblazoned with the name “Given.”